 Go night-diving in sheltered Clovelly Pool or in the bigger waves off Sharks Point, at Clovelly’s northern end.
 Wind around Gordons Bay on the 500m Underwater Nature Trail, past rocky reefs, sandflats, and kelp forests.
 Among the usual marine suspects, you’ll find weedfish, seadragons, wobbegongs, and Port Jackson sharks, as well as sea stars, slugs, and urchins.

 What’s your favourite diving location in Australia?
-Tell us about your best diving experiences in the comments section below.

 Isn’t it time you dived in for a BIG4 break?
 Book your next holiday now.